kah-ve/TrafficSignGAN/README.md

 Currently I have 500 additional images for each class.
 Next step is to train a model on the real datasets for each class and also the 500 generated ones, then test the model against a classifier only trained on the real dataset.

-Those results will be forthcoming momentarily.
+Those results will be available soon.

 ## Sources: